hegernat/rollf-bot/README.md

 # RollF 🎲

-RollF is a Discord bot that posts one daily roll and tracks leaderboards.
+RollF is a minimalist Discord bot built around one daily roll, global leaderboards, and long-term streak tracking.

 ## Features